gristlekinginc/metsci-site-v2/docs/tutorial-basics/005-adding-a-device.md

    - With some devices (like the soil moisture sensor in the video) you generate your own DevEUI, but for most of them the DevEUI is burned in when you get it.

 5. **Add the AppEUI**
-   - Chirpstack doesn't use an `APPEUI` but Helium likes it.
+   - Chirpstack doesn't use an `APPEUI` but I'll add one in that's all zeros so you see how to do it.
 Go to the `Variable` tab and add a new variable.
    - Use key `app_eui` and the value of 16 zeros, like this: `0000000000000000`

 <div style={{